Epicprogrammer1/Daa-lab/README.md

 # Daa-lab
 <a href="https://github.com/Epicprogrammer1/Daa-lab/blob/main/Matrix%20chain%20multiplication.c">1.
 Implementation of Matrix –chain multiplication algorithm with dynamic programming.</a><br>
 <a href="https://github.com/Epicprogrammer1/Daa-lab/blob/main/Quicksort%20D%26C.c">2.
 Implementation of Quick Sort using divide and conquer.<br></a>
-3. Implementation of  TSP using dynamic programming.<br>
+<a href="https://github.com/Epicprogrammer1/Daa-lab/blob/main/TSP(dynamic%20programming).c">3.
+Implementation of  TSP using dynamic programming.<br></a>
 <a href="https://github.com/Epicprogrammer1/Daa-lab/blob/main/MinMax%20using%20Divide%20and%20Conquer.c">4.
 Implementation of  Min-Max using divide and conquer, <br></a>
 5. Implementation of  Reliability Design problem.<br>
 <a href="https://github.com/Epicprogrammer1/Daa-lab/blob/main/Merge%20Sort.c">6.
 Implementation of Merge Sort using divide and conquer.<br></a>